-Students admitted to the Family Nurse Practitioner (FNP) graduate nursing program under the full-time program pathway must graduate within 7 consecutive semesters (approximately 2.25 years), beginning from the semester of initial enrollment in NURS 5410: Introduction to Family Primary Care.
+In order to graduate on-time, students admitted to the Family Nurse Practitioner (FNP) graduate nursing program under the full-time program pathway must graduate within 6 consecutive semesters, beginning from the semester of initial enrollment in any 5000-level graduate nursing course.
+However, students are only considered enrolled in the program upon enrolled in NURS 5410: Introduction to Family Primary Care.

-Students admitted to the Nurse Educator (NE) graduate nursing program under the full-time program pathway must graduate within 6 semesters of alternating Fall and Spring semester

-(approximately 3 years), beginning from the semester of initial enrollment in NURS 5950: Curriculum Development in Nursing.
+In order to graduate on-time, students admitted to the Nurse Educator (NE) graduate nursing program under the full-time program pathway must graduate within 5 semesters of active enrollment, beginning from the semester of initial enrollment in any 5000-level graduate nursing course.
+However, students are only considered enrolled in the program upon enrolled in NURS 5950: Curriculum Development in Nursing.